 If you have a religious, ethical or personal question you would like to discuss confidentially, the University Chaplain, the Chaplain for the Catholic Community, and the Jewish Chaplain are available to talk with you.
 Call for an appointment, or simply drop in.
 Regular private time for longer-term spiritual guidance and development can be arranged.

 The Reverend Doctor John Patrick Colatch is an ordained United Methodist pastor who has served in ministry in higher education since 1986.
-Prior to his arrival at Bucknell, he served as Director of Religious and Spiritual Life and Chaplain at Lafayette College.
-He has also held positions at Allegheny College, Ferrum College and the Wesley Foundation at the University of Delaware.
+Prior to his arrival at Bucknell, he served chaplaincies at Lafayette College, Allegheny College, Ferrum College and as a campus minister at the Wesley Foundation at the University of Delaware.

 His theological interests include Christianity as it relates to social and environmental justice, bereavement issues and care at the end of life, interfaith conversation and cooperation and the ways in which the whole idea of religious belief can be communicated to young adults in ways that make it relevant.
 He holds degrees from W.Va.
 Wesleyan College, Duke University Divinity School, Duquesne University and Colgate Rochester Crozer Divinity School.
 He is married to Connie, and they are the parents of two grown children.